LENVIMA is a prescription medicine that is used to treat certain kinds of cancer.

 • LENVIMA is used by itself as the first treatment for a type of liver cancer called hepatocellular carcinoma (HCC) when it cannot be removed by surgery.

-• LENVIMA is used along with another medicine called pembrolizumab to treat advanced endometrial carcinoma, a type of uterine cancer:
+• LENVIMA is used along with another medicine called pembrolizumab to treat advanced endometrial carcinoma (EC), a type of uterine cancer:

-• that cannot be treated with surgery or radiation.
+• your cancer cannot be cured by surgery or radiation

 It is not known if LENVIMA is safe and effective in children.